 Shea Butter ranges in colour from gray/white through to buttery yellow.
-The properties of the shea butter are not affected by colouration.
+The properties of the shea butter are not affected by colouration unless it is dyed yellow, or bleached white.

-You can rest assured that no matter the colour it will work well for whatever products you are making.
+You can rest assured that no matter the colour, handcrafted Baraka Shea Butter will work well for whatever products you are making.

 If someone promises and consistently gives you a very yellow shea butter you may want to have it tested.
 For some reason many think buttery yellow means better shea butter (It does look better – I like the look of it).
-So, some unscrupulous producers have taken to adding a yellow dye to their shea butter to make it more yellow and so it looks better when customers open packages.
+So, some producers have taken to adding a yellow dye to their shea butter to make it a consistent yellow colour.
+This is not pure shea butter as it has dye added to it.

 With Baraka Shea Butter you will never get that.
 You will always get fresh, pure, hand-crafted, unrefined shea butter in its natural colour and full of its natural goodness.